 Though I still use 3 times the circumference as a rough guide to determine the length of my fabric strips the exact measurement is based on how many pleats I want on the ornament.

-In 2004 I discovered, through trial and error, that I like to make my balls with approximately 14 pleats per inch.
+In 2004 I discovered, through trial and error, that I like to make my balls with approximately 14 pleats per inch at the equator.
 (The white ball I made in 1988 has approximately 16 pleats per inch.
 The blue print ball pictured below has approximately 11.5 pleats per inch; the red print ball has approximately 14 pleats per inch.)

 My 2-1/4 inch balls have a circumference of approximately 7 inches.
 7 inches x 14 pleats per inch = 98 pleats.
 Because I smock in the round I want the number of pleats to be an exact multiple of the number of pleats in the pattern repeat.
 Basic smocking stitches repeat every 4 pleats (some patterns have a longer repeat) so I could use 96 or 100 pleats on my 2-1/4 inch balls.
 I use the traditional pleat spacing of 3/16 inch.
 So if I choose to use 96 pleats my strip would need to be 96 x 3/16 inch = 18 inches plus seam allowances.
 (The spacing on pleating machines is different so the calculation for machine pleated fabric would be different.)

 But I don't do the math or measure my strip with a tape measure.
 I just mark and make the desired number of pleats.

 I don't have a source of pre-pleated fabric so when I use opaque fabric I have to use iron on dots (eg. Knotts Dots) or lightly draw a grid on the wrong side of my fabric.
 If I use dots I need one more dot than the desired number of pleats.
 (For example 96 pleats requires 97 dots.)